rickyxiaoyang/roadtoyummy/src/recipes/chicken-katsu-burger.md

         * 1 teaspoon garlic powder
         * 1 teaspoon salt
         * 1 teaspoon black pepper

-    directions:
-        - sections:
+    direction_sections:
         - name: "Making coleslaw"
           steps:
               - text: "Mix together your cabbage, carrots, greek yogurt, and mustard.
 Add 1 tbsp of mayo, leaving a remaining 1 tbsp for the sriracha-mayo sauce."
         - name: "Making the spicy mayo"
           steps:
               - text: "Spicy mayo is super simple.
 Mix the mayonnaise with sriracha.
 Add more or less sriracha depending on your spicy preference."
         - name: "Frying the katsu"
           steps:
               - text: "Heat oil to 375F"
               - text: "Drop in your breaded chicken lightly to avoid splashing.
 Fry until it's golden brown but not burnt.
 This should be around 7-10 minutes, but heavily depends on your chicken's thickness."
               - text: "Remove the chicken from the oil, and let it rest for 5 minutes on a paper towel.
 This will help remove the excess oil."
         - name: "Compile your burger"
+          steps:
               - text: Spread spicy mayo to cover the bottom bun.
               - text: Add coleslaw.
               - text: Add the fried chicken katsu.
-                - text: "Optional: add more spicy mayo on top of the katsu."
+              - text: Optional - add more spicy mayo on top of the katsu
               - text: Add the top bun, and you're done!
     directions_markdown: |-
         Tip: Thin-sliced chicken will work better and cook more easily.
 Use a meat-pounder to tenderize or flatten it if the slices are too thick.